 About

 I am a second-year M.Sc. research student in Computer Science at Université de Montréal, Mila and CRCHUM, co-advised by Prof. Bang Liu and Dr. Quoc Nguyen as part of the Applied Computational Linguistics Lab.
+I am also an incoming PhD student at the Max-Planck Institute for Intelligent Systems and the Ellis Institute of Tubingen under the supervision of Prof. Maksym Andriushchenko.

 I am broadly interested in: